Find Grad Schools

 Master’s Degrees in Applied Statistics, General

 There are 18 schools in the United States where you can get your master's degree in applied statistics, general.
-This degree is more popular with male students, and about 17% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 34.3% of applied statistics, general graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 18% were students from an underrepresented racial-ethnic group.
+Also, 26.9% of applied statistics, general graduates were international students.

 Education Levels of Applied Statistics, General Majors